javz3/GridScorer/README.md

 1) Install the "rust-analyzer" extension (this aids with development and the ability to build the project)
     - Using the shortcut ctrl + shift + B, you will get the option to build, check or run clippy (conforming to the standard style of Rust) against the project
 2) Install "CodeLLDB" this will help running tests locally

+## Build Project

+To build the project, in terminal run the follwing command:

+`cargo build`

+## Test Project

+To test the project, in terminal run the follwing command:

+`cargo test`

+You can also run tests within thet test file; either all test from the top of the class or for each individual test (You MUST have CodeLLB installed for this)